 "But the IRS is scary!
 I don't know what to do!"

 Here's what you do.
 Let's say you budget & hustle really well.
-Some months you earn more than $1,500, some months you earn less.
-No matter how much you earn, to be safe, set up a monthly direct deposit from checking account (or wherever you keep your income) to move into a savings account.
+Some months you earn more than $1,500, and some months you earn less.
+No matter how much you earn, to be safe, set up a monthly direct deposit from a checking account (or wherever you keep your income) to move into a savings account.
 The amount you should deposit monthly, let's pad our budget and round it up to 35% a month.

 Here's a breakdown of how we got here: